fluentscheduler/FluentScheduler/README.md

 ## Usage

-All job configuration is handled in a [Registry] class.
+The job configuration is handled in a [Registry] class.
-You can use classes that implement [IJob] or express your job as an [Action].
+A job is either an [Action] or a class that inherits [IJob]:

 ```cs
 using FluentScheduler;